 Change of Employer

 A P-1 visa can expire before the end of the initial stay period if the recipient changes employers.
-This is because the P-1 visa is sponsored by an applicant’s employer or agent, verifying that your presence is safe or productive for the general public.
+This is because the P-1 visa is sponsored by an applicant’s employer or agent, verifying that your presence is safe or productive for the public.
 If you are no longer employed by the organization that sponsored your visa or if you have ended the relationship with your agent, your visa is considered expired because the information supporting it is no longer valid.

 Eligibility to Apply to Extend Stay

 You should not assume that because you’ve been granted a P-1 visa, you will also be granted an extension.
-Be sure to check whether you meet all of the requirements before applying for an extension.
+Be sure to check whether you meet all the requirements before applying for an extension.
 U.S. Citizenship and Immigration services lists the following requirements for eligibility:

 - You were lawfully admitted into the United States with a nonimmigrant visa